HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 The `htr_signWithAddress` method requests a signed message using an address' private key that can be verified.

+This message will be prefixed with `Hathor Signed Message`

 **Parameters**

 1. `message` - String containing a message to be signed